-The George Washington Birthday Celebration
+The George Washington Birthday Celebration in Alexandria

 Thousands join in the revelry for the anniversary of George Washington's birth in his adopted hometown of Alexandria.
 The city celebrates the General's birthday throughout the month of February with more than a dozen festivities, including the George Washington Birthday Parade, free admission to historic sites, popular walking tours, 18th-century dance classes, Madeira wine tastings and even the foodie-favorite "Cherry Challenge," a cherry-themed competition among local restaurants.